 There are exceptions though, and it has even been observed that siblings with the same number of SMN2 genes can have very different severities of SMA.

 SMA severity also may depend on levels of proteins that occur naturally in your body.
 These are called ‘disease modifiers’.
 Two such proteins that have been identified so far are ‘plastin 3’ and ‘ZPR1’.
 People who naturally produce higher amounts of these proteins tend to have less severe symptoms, but more research is required to fully understand this.

 Complications of infantile spinal muscular atrophy

 Children and adults with SMA are prone to respiratory infections.
-In the more severe types of SMA, respiratory infections such as pneumonia are often the cause of death.
+In the more severe types of SMA, respiratory infections such as are often the cause of death.
 Children with SMA may also have trouble with feeding and require feeding through a tube.
-Other complications that occur in some types of SMA include contractures (shortening of the muscles, which restrict movement of the joints) and scoliosis (spinal curvature).
+Other complications that occur in some types of SMA include contractures (shortening of the muscles, which restrict movement of the joints) and (spinal curvature).

 Treatment for spinal muscular atrophy